pedromassango/xtimer-flutter-app/README.md

 # xTimer

-A Timer app made with Flutter
+A Timer app made with Flutter.
+Fork it, build it keep it open-source.
+Pull request is always welcome.
+I want to see this app on Play Store with your help.

 ## Current State
 <img src="/screenshots/img1.png" width="260" height="480"> <img src="/screenshots/img2.png" width="260" height="480">